Formation Channels of Magnetars: Introduction

 Those mechanisms are closely related to the evolutionary history of magnetar progenitors and the magnetar physical conditions at birth.
 In the fossil field scenario, it remains uncertain whether a sufficient fraction of massive stars host magnetic fields of the necessary strength to account for the magnetar-level field \citep{Makarenko2021}.
-Alternatively, dynamo-based amplification requires the PNS to retain significant angular momentum, either inherited from a rapidly rotating progenitor core or gained through fallback accretion during the core collapse supernova (CCSN).
+Alternatively, dynamo-based amplification requires the PNS to retain significant angular momentum (AM), either inherited from a rapidly rotating progenitor core or gained through fallback accretion during the core-collapse supernova (CCSN).
 This raises two key questions: which evolution channels can produce a rapidly rotating stellar core and under what birth conditions can sufficient fallback accretion occur to trigger the Tayler-Spruit dynamo.

 Observational studies have shown that a significant portion of massive stars reside in binary or higher-order multiple systems \citep{Sana2012,Sana2014}.
-It suggests that binary interactions may play a significant role in magnetar formation.
-In close binaries, tidal interactions can spin up progenitor stars (Helium stars), enabling magnetic field amplification and potentially leading to magnetar formation \citep{Fuller2022,Hu2023}.
-Another proposed channel is the core merger-induced collapse (CMIC), in which a magnetized oxygen–neon–magnesium (ONeMg) white dwarf (WD) merges with a non-degenerate stellar core during the common envelope (CE) phase, resulting in the collapse to a NS with a strong magnetic field \citep{Ablimit2022b}.
-Additionally, mergers of compact objects, such as binary WDs \citep{Schwab2021}, WDNS systems \citep{Zhong2020}, or binary NSs \citep{Reboul-Salze2024}, have also been proposed as potential channels for forming magnetars under certain conditions.
+These suggest that binary interactions may play a significant role in magnetar formation \citep[e.g.,][]{Popov2006,Popov2016,Popov2023}.
+In close binaries, tidal interactions can spin up progenitor stars (helium stars), enabling magnetic-field amplification and potentially leading to magnetar formation \citep{Bogomazov2009,Fuller2022,Hu2023}.
+Another proposed channel is the core merger-induced collapse (CMIC), in which a magnetized oxygen–neon–magnesium (ONeMg) white dwarf (WD) merges with a nondegenerate stellar core during the common envelope (CE) phase, resulting in the collapse to a NS with a strong magnetic field \citep{Ablimit2022b}.
+Additionally, mergers of compact objects, such as binary WDs \citep[BWDs;][]{Schwab2021}, WDNS systems \citep{Zhong2020}, or binary NSs \citep[BNSs;][]{Giacomazzo2013,Reboul-Salze2024}, have also been proposed as potential channels for forming magnetars under certain conditions.
 Understanding these different formation channels is crucial for linking magnetars to their observational counterparts in different astrophysical environments.